Lazarusphp-core/SessionManager/Readme.md

 $session->setTz();
 ```

-by using the getTz() you will be able retrive the currently set timezone
+by using the getTz() you will be able retrieve the currently set timezone

 ```php
 use Lazarusphp\SessionManager\Sessions;